 Tiny houses have swept the nation and created a movement based on minimalism and contentment.
-But one problem always seems to pop up for tiny house dreamers: zoning.
-Because most cities have tough zoning codes, it makes building and maintaining a tiny home nearly impossible.
+The concept of limiting your home to minimal square feet allows you to rid yourself of unnecessary possessions and only live with what you need.
+But one problem always seems to pop up for the tiny house movement: zoning.
+Because most cities have strict zoning codes, it makes building and maintaining a tiny home nearly impossible.

-A tiny town in West Texas, called Spur, has solved that problem.
+A tiny house friendly town in West Texas, called Spur, has solved that problem.

-Spur sits just east of Lubbock and boasts a population of just over 1200.
-It has a classic West Texas high street with a couple stop lights, a theater, and a few local businesses.
-It’s also the first city in the United States that has local zoning ordinances that are tiny house friendly.
+This small town sits just east of Lubbock and boasts a population of just over 1200.
+It has a classic West Texas high street with a couple of stop lights, a theater, and a few local businesses.
+It's also the first city in the United States that has local zoning ordinances that are tiny house friendly.

 The Texas Country Reporter went on site to tour the town: